 Explore Learning Login: Track Your Child’s Progress & Access Resources

-In the U.S., parents increasingly rely on digital platforms to stay informed.
-Explore Learning offers Gizmos (interactive simulations for grades 3–12) and Reflex (game-based math fluency for grades 2–8), both under the Cambium Learning Group umbrella .
-Recently, it merged operations with Learning A‑Z to streamline support and expand offerings, ensuring access to richer educational tools starting early 2026 .
+Digital platforms for tracking student progress have become standard infrastructure in American households.
+According to the National Center for Education Statistics, approximately 81% of children ages 3–18 had home internet access as of 2023, enabling parents to engage with educational technology platforms directly.
+Explore Learning offers Gizmos (interactive simulations for grades 3–12) and Reflex (game-based math fluency for grades 2–8), both under the Cambium Learning Group umbrella.
+In October 2025, it merged operations with Learning A-Z to streamline support and expand offerings, with combined platforms expected by early 2026.

 Explore Learning Login Basics